 In just one day, we can teach you what to look for, how to respond, and what to do, that can make a life-saving difference for a child at risk of suicide.

 The ASK Workshop is a one-day, evidence-informed and highly interactive suicide prevention training.

 Learn from informative video, mini-lectures, and group discussions.
 Apply and practice as you learn with case studies and guided simulations.
 Leave with tools and templates you can integrate into your practice immediately.

 Program Evaluation Study Preliminary Report-- Click image to watch the 17 minute video:

 Don't take our word for it.

-Read what our participants have to say about The ASK Workshop.
+Read what others have to say about The ASK Workshop.

 Excellent, excellent, excellent workshop!
 One of the most valuable courses I have taken in my career.